Joanna

 Most days of COVID-19 I hang out in my pajamas until late morning.
-I slurp coffee, and scan the paper, looking for warm-hearted stories about siblings separated at birth, reunited at a smoked mullet festival.
+I slurp coffee, and scan the paper, reading a story about siblings separated at birth, reunited at a smoked mullet festival.
 Monday mornings, however, I put on my long pants and drive to the Sunshine Senior Center, next to the St. Petersburg Shuffleboard Club.
-The official name is the Multi-Service Senior Center, Office on Aging, a moniker short on drama and passion.
+The official name is the Multi-Service Senior Center, Office on Aging.
 I go there not to participate in consumer awareness programs, take line dancing lessons or check out the Senior Hall of Fame to see if I have been voted in.
 I go there because I am a Meals on Wheels volunteer.

 Every weekday a squad of volunteers motors forth from the Sunshine Center to deliver free or low-cost meals to home bound seniors.
 My gig starts at 10:30 AM when I gather up two black insulated bags and a clipboard in the Center’s dining room.
-Pre-COVID, folks on the margins of society would gather there for a cuppa and a cookie, the gals in their housecoats, dragging wire carts behind them, and the guys in vests with VFW patches and ball caps that read “US Army Ret.”
-Nowadays, they are exiled to the back door, and come, one by one, to pick up something to eat.
+Pre-COVID, folks would gather in the dining room for a cuppa and a cookie, the gals in their housecoats and the guys in vests with VFW patches and ball caps that read “US Army Ret.”
+During COVID, they are exiled to the back door, and come, one by one, to pick up something to eat.

 Each time I slip a “Hot Lunch Regular” into a plastic bag for delivery, I think of Swanson’s TV Dinners.
-In my childhood, when my parents went to an evening soiree my sisters and I would pull out these delicacies from the freezer, heat them in the oven (folding back one corner of the aluminum as indicated), march them to the den and plop them on a folding tray.
+In my childhood, when my parents went out of an evening my sisters and I would pull out these delicacies from the freezer.
+We heated them in the oven (folding back one corner of the aluminum as indicated), marched them to the den and plopped them on a folding tray.
 We noshed, watching Ozzie and Harriet.
 My fave was the Swanson’s fried chicken dinner with peas and mashed potatoes.
 Yum.

-There are ten seniors on my route, with varying levels of ability to motate.
+There are ten seniors on my route, with varying levels of ability to ambulate.
 With most, I knock briskly on the door or ring the bell, then wait patiently for the client to come to the door, unlock it, and take the bag with a grateful “Thank you.”
 For the least mobile, my protocol is to knock, wait for a response and enter, heading for the kitchen, offering small talk but feeling intrusive, as if I had stepped into her bedroom.
-I have not yet seen a call sheet notation saying, “Caution, client overdosed on cable news, is licensed to carry.”
+I have not yet seen a call sheet notation saying, “Caution, client is licensed to carry, having overdosed on cable news.”
 Since my customers are often hearing deficient, weaponry could create a problem.

 Reporter at scene of shooting: